-Fleur is one of the UK leading pewtersmiths with over 20 years’ experience; she trained at The Royal College of Art, London and has since established a studio in W. Sussex .
-She is a member of The Sussex Guild and a Freeman of The Worshipful Company of Pewterers.
+Fleur is one of the UK leading pewtersmiths with over 20 years’ experience; she trained at The Royal College of Art, London where she completed her M.A on the Goldsmithing, Silversmithing, Metalwork and Jewellery course.

-Her designs range from one-off sculptural glass and pewter pieces, to tableware such as cheese knives, serviette rings to desk clocks and vases.
-Fleur also works to commission and runs short 1 day courses in pewter casting.
+Her designs range from one-off sculptural pieces, to tableware such as cheese knives, serviette rings to desk clocks and vases.
+Fleur also works to commission and runs workshops in a variety of pewter working techniques.

 Her current Maris range of work has developed from a series of drawings of seaweed, in particular baldderack found on the beach near her home in W. Sussex .
 The pieces capture the flowing lines as it moves through the water.